-In line with the study aim, the monthly fall data will be explored and modelled against time by means of Poisson regression to investigate the trajectory of AFC effectiveness over 12 month period of study time.
-The home staff individual level measures, collected from NOMAD questionnaire, will be summarized by job type, measurement time, and/or geographic area, at both staff individual and home level.
+The NoMAD questionnaire consists of 23 questions which produce ordinal likert data.
+NoMAD questionnaire data will be summarized by job type, measurement time, and/or geographic area, at both staff individual and home level.
 Multilevel modelling, either linear or nonlinear where appropriate with home as level two analytical unit, will be performed to:

-- 1) Summarise the response - 2) Check the home level variability relative to the total variability for all NOMAD items on staff views on A) how the AFC impact on their work, and B) their expectations about whether AFC could become a routine part of their work, at both the beginning and the end of the study.
+- 1) Summarise the response - 2) Check the home level variability relative to the total variability for all NOMAD items on staff views on A) how the AFC impact on their work, and B) their expectations about whether AFC could become a routine part of their work, at both the beginning and the end of the study. - 3) the change of NOMAD measure over the 9 month period.

-Any influential factor effects on NOMAD item response will be investigated by including the relevant variable(s) as covariate(s) in multilevel modelling.
-Influence of possible missingness on results will be checked by means of sensitivity analysis with all missingness imputed with

-Bayesian algorithm, under Missing At Random assumption for data missing mechanism which will be informed by then data exploratory prior any statistic modelling.
+Any influential factor effects on NoMAD item response will be investigated by including the relevant variable(s) as covariate(s) in multilevel modelling.
+Influence of possible missingness on results will be checked by means of sensitivity analysis with all missingness imputed with Bayesian algorithm, under missing at random assumption for data missing mechanism which will be informed by then data exploratory prior any statistic modelling.
 The then latest version Stata and appropriate software for multiple imputation will be used for data analysis. all data analysis will be conducted on UoN computer with code and outputs files being backed up to UoN secure server.